eyereasoner/Notation3-By-Example/examples/n3s/README.md

 ## Requires

-EYE v22.1221.1351
+EYE v2.3.7 or more recent

 ## Limitations

-- Limited support for nested graphs in the antecedent and consequent of a rule
+- Limited support for nested graphs in the antecedent of a rule
+    - Scoping of nested graphs in antecedent of a rule in not working.
+(See `nestes2.n3s`)

 ## Implemented with